PooyehA/Deep-LASI/docs/source/documentation.rst

 ..    userdef.path,      "C:\...",""
 ..    userdef.analysis,  "",      ""
 ..    userdef.startframe,"2",     "Value"
-..    userdef.sigma,     "0.1",   "Initalisation value for the width σ in HMM"
+..    userdef.sigma,     "0.1",   "Initialisation value for the width σ in HMM"
-..    userdef.states,    "3",     "Initalisation value for the number of states in HMM"
+..    userdef.states,    "3",     "Initialisation value for the number of states in HMM"
 ..    userdef.stepsize,  "40",    ""
 ..    userdef.mindwell,  "",      ""
 ..    userdef.iter,      "10000", "Number of chosen iterations in HMM"